-Map: illustrating informal Settlement planned for insitu upgrading f) Housing Needs Register
+Map: illustrating informal Settlement planned for insitu upgrading

-The municipality has undertaken the formalisation of the Down Town and Highland informal settlement upgrading through the insitu upgrading which consists of 500 units.
+The municipality has undertaken the formalisation of the Down Town and Highland informal settlement upgrading through the insitu upgrading which consists of 1190 units.
 However, Highland is mainly UISP and Downtown is both UISP and in-situ upgrading.
-Prior the provision of the 500 units the municipality is currently providing bulk infrastructure services (access roads, water and sanitation)
+Prior the provision of the 1190 units the municipality is currently providing bulk infrastructure services (access roads, water and sanitation).
+The municipality is in the current financial year 2023/24 busy with the implementation of upgrading of informal settlements in Highland and Downtown.